Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB/ncnn/README.md

 ```

 Next, you can convert this onnx model like **version-RFB-320_simplified.onnx** into a ncnn model.
-Here is a website for online conversion : https://convertmodel.com/?tdsourcetag=s_pctim_aiomsg
+Here is a website for online conversion : https://convertmodel.com/?tdsourcetag=s_pctim_aiomsg.
+You can also use the NCNN compiled conversion tool **onnx2ncnn**.

 ## PS
 * If you want to run faster, try using the version-slim model or using lower-resolution inputs like 160x120 or 128x96.